+Fruitas Holdings, Inc. Issuer

+Selling Shareholder Next Merchant Holdings Inc.

+Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters BDO Capital & Investment Corporation First Metro Investment Corporation

+Participating Underwriter RCBC Capital Corporation

+Selling Agents PSE Trading Participants

+Stock Transfer Agent BDO Unibank, Inc. - Transaction Banking Group

+Receiving Agent Rizal Commercial Banking Corporation - Trust and Investments Group -

+Escrow Agent Metropolitan Bank and Trust Company - Trust Banking Group

+Stabilizing Agent BDO Capital & Investment Corporation

+Independent Auditors Reyes Tacandong & Co.

+Legal Counsel to the Issuer Angara Abello Concepcion Regala & Cruz Law Offices

+Legal Counsel to the Joint Issue Managers, Bookrunners, and

+Underwriters
-Issuer Fruitas Holdings, Inc. Selling Shareholder Next Merchant Holdings Inc. Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters BDO Capital & Investment Corporation First Metro Investment Corporation Participating Underwriter RCBC Capital Corporation Selling Agents PSE Trading Participants Stock Transfer Agent BDO Unibank, Inc. - Transaction Banking Group Receiving Agent [Rizal Commercial Banking Corporation - Trust and Investments Group] - subject to confirmation Escrow Agent Metropolitan Bank and Trust Company - Trust Banking Group Independent Auditors Reyes Tacandong & Co.
-Legal Counsel to the Issuer Angara Abello Concepcion Regala & Cruz Law Offices Legal Counsel to the Joint Issue Managers, Bookrunners and Joint Lead Underwriters Picazo Buyco Tan Fider & Santos Law Offices The Offer Offer and sale of [533,660,000] Firm Shares and up to 68,340,000 Optional Shares pursuant to the Over-allotment Option Plan of Distribution [533,660,000] Firm Shares shall be offered by the Group to investors, through the Joint Lead Underwriters.
-Up to [373,562,000] Firm Shares (or 70% of the Firm Shares) are being allocated to qualified institutional buyers "QIBs" and the general public in the Philippines at the Offer Price.
-Up to [106,732,000] Firm Shares (or 20% of the Firm Shares) are being allocated to all of the PSE Trading Participants.
-Each PSE Trading Participant shall initially be allocated [827,000] Firm Shares and subject to reallocation as may be determined by the PSE.
-Based on the initial allocation for each trading participant, there will be a total of [49,000] residual Firm Shares to be allocated as may be determined by the Joint Issue Managers, Joint

-Bookrunners, and Joint Lead Underwriters.
+Picazo Buyco Tan Fider & Santos Law Offices

+The Offer Offer and sale of 533,660,000 Firm Shares and up to 68,340,000 Optional the Joint Lead Underwriters.

+Shares pursuant to the Over-allotment Option

+Plan of Distribution 533,660,000 Firm Shares shall be offered by the Group to investors, through at the Offer Price.

+373,562,000 Firm Shares (or 70% of the Firm Shares) are being allocated to qualified institutional buyers "QIBs" and the general public in the Philippines

+106,732,000 Firm Shares (or 20% of the Firm Shares) are being allocated to all of the PSE Trading Participants.
+Each PSE Trading Participant shall initially be allocated 833,000 Firm Shares and subject to reallocation as may be determined by the PSE.
+Based on the initial allocation for each trading participant, there will be a total of 108,000 residual Firm Shares to be allocated as may be determined by the Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters and Participating Underwriter.

-Up to [53,366,000] Firm Shares (or 10% of the Firm Shares) are being offered to Local Small Investors at the Offer Price through the PSE Electronic Allocation System or PSE EASy.
-A Local Small Investor is defined as a subscriber to the Offer who is willing to subscribe to a minimum board lot or whose subscription does not exceed \$100,000.00.
-In the case of this Offer, the minimum subscription of LSIs shall be 1,000 shares or \$[1,990], while the maximum subscription shall be [50,000] or up to \$[99,500].
+53,366,000 Firm Shares (or 10% of the Firm Shares) are being offered to Local Small Investors at the Offer Price through the PSE Electronic Allocation System or PSE EASy.
+A Local Small Investor is defined as a subscriber to the Offer who is willing to subscribe to a minimum board lot or whose subscription does not exceed ₱100,000.00.
+In the case of this Offer, the minimum subscription of LSIs shall be 1,000 shares or ₱1,680, while the maximum subscription shall be 59,000 or ₱99,120.
 There will be no discount on the Offer Price.
 The procedure in subscribing to Offer Shares via PSE EASy is indicated in the Company's Implementing Guidelines for Local Small Investors to be announced through the PSE EDGE website.
 Should the total demand for the Offer Shares in the LSI program exceed the maximum allocation, the Joint Lead Underwriters shall prioritize the subscriptions of small investors with amounts lower than the maximum subscription.

-Offer Shares not taken up by the PSE Trading Participants or the LSIs shall be distributed by the Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters to their respective clients or to the general public.
-Offer Shares not taken up by the QIBs, PSE Trading Participants and the LSIs, the Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters' clients, or the general public shall be purchased by the Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters, Joint Bookrunners, and Joint Lead Underwriters, on a firm commitment basis, pursuant to the terms and conditions of the Underwriting Agreement.
+Offer Shares not taken up by the PSE Trading Participants or the LSIs shall be distributed by the Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters and Participating Underwriter to their respective clients or to the general public.
+Offer Shares not taken up by the QIBs, PSE Trading Participants and the LSIs, the Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters and Participating Underwriter's clients, or the general public shall be purchased by the Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters and Participating Underwriter, on a firm commitment basis, pursuant to the terms and conditions of the Underwriting Agreement.